The Week Ahead - 1/12/24

 Like the other sections, I’ll just post current week items regarding the multiple.
 For the historical stuff, see the Feb 4th blog post.

-With equity indices mostly edging lower this week, forward P/E’s did as well outside of mid-caps (which were unch):
+With equity indices falling again this week, forward P/E’s did as well:

 https://yardeni.com/charts/stock-market-p-e-ratios/